skraymo1/sk-web-app/README.md

 ```C#
     app.MapPost("plugins/{pluginName}/invoke/{functionName}", async (HttpContext context, Query query, string pluginName, string functionName) =>
 ```
-The path specifiesis a "pluginName" and a "functionName" to execute.
+The path specifies a "pluginName" and a "functionName" to execute.
 As an example, a call to this endpoint would be "/plugins/FunPlugin/invoke/Joke".
 In the project FunPlugin is the directory which contains the Joke plugin.

 So... what are plugins?